Club rules and policies

-- Children are requested to stay out of the clubhouse during adult only activities.
+- Children are requested to stay out of the clubhouse during adult-only activities.

-- Beware of slippery shower stall floors
+- Beware of slippery floors in the shower stalls!

 - Hot water is for quick showers, not for recreational use.

 - Please change babies in the bathhouse.
 There are changing tables in both the men’s and women’s

 - All papers, trash and other refuse are to be placed in the correct trash bins.

-- Bicycles and skates are not to be ridden on the grass, walkways, or dock or left on walks.
+- Bicycles and skates are not to be ridden on the grass, walkways, or docks or left on walks.

-- Car parking is in the lots west of the main road, in the area between the road and the tennis courts, or between the boulders and the road to Enders Island.
+- Car parking is available in the lot west of the main road, in the gravel-covered area be- tween the main road and the tennis courts, and in the area between the boulders and the road leading to Enders Island.
 Do not drive or park on the grass alongside the main road.

 - The cooperation of all is requested to “pitch in” and keep the Club shipshape at all times.